 There are numerous options to build your own Engelbert Schmid horn.
 Visit our Engelbert Schmid Horn Page to learn more or give us a call.

 This horn is being offered at a special introductory price of $18000 or $18500 with a Wine Red Engelbert Schmid Bag (discount taken at checkout).

 A few special things about Schmid horns:

 - The valves are constructed for ease of maintenance.
-The rotor brearing plates have access holes to directly lubricte the rotors below.
+The rotor bearing plates have access holes to directly lubricate the rotors below.
 Additionally, the spindles are easily accessed from the stop arm side, making lubrication simple and clean, thus prolonging the life of the valve bumpers.